TurnerSoftware/MongoFramework/README.md

 While it mostly feels the same as creating contexts in Entity Framework, there are a number of differences still with the biggest being in the creation of contexts.
 The `IMongoDbConnection` is the core infrastructure that allows connection to MongoDB and is required to instantiate a context.

-You can create an instance of a connection in many ways:
+You can create an instance of a connection in two ways:
 ```csharp
 IMongoDbConnection connection;